timsearle/Euclid/README.md

 ## Additional Information
 ___

-This library is written in Swift 3.
+This library is written in Swift.

 ## Apps using Euclid
 ___